 Ananiashvili was partnered at the gala by Alexander Volchkov of the Bolshoi Theatre of Moscow.
 Photo: State Ballet of Georgia.

 Ananiashvili graduated from the institute to join the famous Bolshoi Theatre of Moscow in 1981 and danced all major roles in classical productions at the company.

-The ballerina broke into the worldwide dancing scene in the second half of 1980s.
+The artist broke into the worldwide dancing scene in the second half of 1980s.

 Along with her fellow dancers Andris Liepa and Vadim Pisarev, she became the first Soviet dancer to appear at the USA International Ballet Competition in 1986.

 The Georgian and Liepa also became the first ballet artists from the Soviet Union to perform as guest soloists with the New York City Ballet in 1988.

 Ananiashvili became principal dancers of one of the leading US troupes, the American Ballet Theatre, in 1993.
 She also performed as principal at the Houston Ballet since 1999.

 The program for the evening also featured dancers of the State Ballet of Georgia.
 Photo: Georgia's Culture Ministry press office.

 The globally celebrated dancer returned to Georgia in 2004 to lead the State Ballet of Georgia – the principal ballet company of the country which had fallen into difficult times on the back of the political unrest and economic hardship in Georgia in the 1990s.